The Oracle Database installation process consists of the following phases:

 This option is available only if an Oracle Management Agent is installed on the system.
 When Oracle Universal Installer detects an Oracle Management Agent on the system, you can choose this option and specify the Oracle Management Service that you want to use to manage the database.

-If an Oracle Management Agent is not installed, then you need to use Database Control to manage the database.
+If an Oracle Management Agent is not installed, then you must use Database Control to manage the database.
 However, if Oracle Management Agent is installed after Oracle Database, then you can use Grid Control to manage this database.

 Use Database Control for local database management